Install Iredmail - Ubuntu 18.04

 Log into the iredadmin panel with the postmaster mail account.
 Go to the Add tab, to add additional domains or email addresses.

 Once you have created a user, you can visit the Roundcube webmail address and login with the new mail user account.

 https://mail.your-domain.com/mail/ or https://mail.your-domain.com/

-At this point, you can test the mail server’s email sending and receiving.
+At this point, you can test that the mail server’s email is sending and receiving.
 Keep in mind that you may need to wait for a few minutes to receive emails because greylisting is enabled by default.

 Note: If your hosting provider or ISP blocks port 25, ask them to open it for you.
 If they refuse to open it, then you can’t send emails directly.
 You need to set up SMTP relay to solve this problem.
 The following message in /var/log/mail.log indicates port 25 is blocked.

 Nov 3 10:43:43 mail postfix/smtp: connect to gmail-smtp-in.l.google.com[18.104.22.168]:25: Connection timed out